 Why we shouldn’t take an “all or nothing” approach to lectins

 Many people think that lectin issues can only be solved by following a very restrictive diet, but the truth is, the research just doesn’t support that conclusion.
 As the authors of a paper published in the World Journal of Gastroenterology wrote “As a result of their potential for toxicity and their ‘anti-nutritional effects’ it is almost inevitable that lectin exclusion could well become a big food fad.”
-And just as they predicted, lectin-free diets have become increasingly popular and trendy.
-However, the researchers also write that: “Consequently, now is the time to resume research on this ubiquitous family of proteins so that we fully understand their role in health and disease.”
-34
+And just as they predicted, lectin-free diets have become increasingly popular.
+However, the researchers also write that “Consequently, now is the time to resume research on this ubiquitous family of proteins so that we fully understand their role in health and disease.”
+(1)

 Why a lectin-elimination diet is smarter than a lectin-free diet

 However, the way this cycle plays out can vary greatly from patient to patient, and therefore, you never know exactly how you’ll react to different types of lectins.
-Some patients, for instance, have trouble with nightshade vegetables, which can cause inflammation in patients with underlying inflammatory disorders, such as arthritis.
-46 These vegetables, which include eggplant, produce alkaloids.
-For most people, they aren’t a problem but for people with inflammatory conditions, even tiny amounts of nightshades can activate the immune system and increase inflammation and pain in the body.
+Some patients, for instance, have trouble with nightshade vegetables, which can be inflammatory for patients with underlying inflammatory disorders, such as arthritis.
+(11) These vegetables, which include eggplant, produce alkaloids.
+For most people, they aren’t a problem.
+But for people with inflammatory conditions, even tiny amounts of nightshades can activate the immune system and increase inflammation and pain in the body.

-Almost everyone benefits from eliminating other lectin-containing foods and a lectin-free diet does provide some benefits.
-It might lower gut inflammation, for instance, which will decrease the body-wide inflammation that contributes to most diseases.
-47 However, in my opinion, it is just a path to healing the true underlying issue — your imbalanced gut health.
+For these people, instead of eliminating all lectins for good, I often use an elimination diet to determine which lectin-containing foods are creating the real trouble (12) Almost everyone benefits from eliminating other lectin-containing foods including wheat, which contains lectins.
+Overall, a lectin-free diet does provide some benefits: It might lower gut inflammation, for instance, which could decrease the body-wide inflammation that contributes to most diseases.
+(13) However, in my opinion, it is just a path to healing the true underlying issue — your imbalanced gut health.

-In other words, I don’t believe that everyone needs to follow a lectin-free diet forever to be healthy.
+Therefore, I don’t believe that everyone needs to follow a lectin-free diet.
 A lectin-free diet can feel incredibly restrictive, especially if you’re a vegan or vegetarian.
-You’ll miss out on all the other nutrients that lectin-containing fruits and vegetables provide, including dietary fiber.
-48 Dietary fibers in these foods feed your good gut bugs, increasing their number and diversity and creating a stronger gut wall.
-Meanwhile, a healthier gut wall lowers inflammation, protects against obesity, and so much more.
-49
+You’ll miss out on all the nutrients that lectin-containing fruits and vegetables provide, including dietary fiber.
+(14) Dietary fiber feeds your good gut bugs, increasing their number and diversity.
+A healthier gut wall lowers inflammation, protects against obesity, and so much more.
+(15)

 In addition, as I said before, lectin-containing diets have often been characteristic of the Blue Zones, where people live to 100 years old and above.
 How do you explain that?